 Healthy Weight Calculator

-The Healthy Weight Calculator helps you determine your healthy weight range based on your height, using the Body Mass Index (BMI) classification system established by the World Health Organization (WHO).
-The healthy weight range is defined as the weight range corresponding to a BMI between 18.5 and 25, which is associated with the lowest risk of weight-related health problems and the highest life expectancy.
+The Healthy Weight Calculator helps you determine your healthy weight range based on your height, using the Body Mass Index (BMI) classification system established by the World Health Organization (WHO). [who-obesity-epidemic] The healthy weight range is defined as the weight range corresponding to a BMI between 18.5 and 25, which is associated with the lowest risk of weight-related health problems and the highest life expectancy.
 A person 150 cm tall has a healthy range of 41.6 to 56.3 kg, while a person 190 cm tall has a range of 66.8 to 90.3 kg, demonstrating the significant impact of height on healthy weight.

 Maintaining a healthy weight is one of the most important factors for overall health and longevity.
 People within the healthy weight range have lower risks of developing cardiovascular disease, type 2 diabetes, certain cancers, and joint problems.
 Being at a healthy weight supports better energy levels, improved sleep quality, and enhanced mental wellbeing.
 The healthy weight range varies significantly based on height because taller individuals have naturally larger body frames.
 For example, a person who is 150 cm tall has a healthy range of 41.6 to 56.3 kg, while a person who is 190 cm tall has a range of 66.8 to 90.3 kg, demonstrating how dramatically height affects healthy weight targets.